Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Try Over-the-Counter Pain Relievers

 NSAIDs such as ibuprofen reduce inflammation, taking pressure off the tooth nerve and easing pain.
+They are more effective for dental pain than acetaminophen because they address the inflammatory cause, not just the pain signal.

 Keep Your Head Elevated

 Sleeping with extra pillows prevents blood from rushing to your head.
 This reduces throbbing pain and swelling around the tooth.
+Even a modest elevation of 30 degrees has a measurable effect on reducing nighttime dental pain intensity.

 Avoid Sweet, Hot, or Cold Foods Before Bed